open-telemetry/opentelemetry-go/website_docs/using_instrumentation_libraries.md

 weight: 3
 ---

 Go does not support truly automatic instrumentation like other languages today.
 Instead, you'll need to depend on [instrumentation libraries](https://opentelemetry.io/docs/reference/specification/glossary/#instrumentation-library) that generate telemetry data for a particular instrumented library.
-For example, the instrumentation library for `net/hhtp` will automatically create spans that track inbound and outbound requests once you configure it in your code
+For example, the instrumentation library for `net/hhtp` will automatically create spans that track inbound and outbound requests once you configure it in your code.

 ## Setup